jsmidt/QuantPy/README.md

 Any and all contributions for the project are welcome whether they be feature requests, bug reports, contributions to documentation, or patches for new features, bug fixes of other improvements.
-Just [fork the repo](https://help.github.com/articles/fork-a-repo), add some content and [make a pull request] (https://help.github.com/articles/be-social).
-If you are new to Git [this tutorial](http://learn.github.com/p/intro.html) is nice for further details.
+Just [fork the repo](https://help.github.com/articles/fork-a-repo), add some content and (make a pull request) [https://help.github.com/articles/be-social].
+If you are new to Git (this tutorial)[http://learn.github.com/p/intro.html] is nice for further details.

 Also, just downloading the code and providing feedback is also extremely useful.
-Submit your feedback to the [issues page here](https://github.com/jsmidt/QuantPy/issues?state=open).
+Submit your feedback to the (issues page here)[https://github.com/jsmidt/QuantPy/issues?state=open].
 Thanks in advance.

 You may also join us at #quantpy on irc.freenode.net.